-One commonality you'll notice across all of these examples is the needs/capabilities described all begin with verbs.
-While not a strict rule, we find verb phrases tend to be more clear than abstract noun phrases which leave more up for interpretation.
+One commonality you'll notice across all of these examples is that the needs/capabilities described begin with verbs.
+While not a strict rule, we find verb phrases tend to be more straightforward than abstract noun phrases, which leave more up for interpretation.

 Finally, while Productboard supports feature names up to 255 characters long, only the first ~85 characters will show in key parts of the UI.
-Still, even names that get truncated in some parts of the UI may allow you include more keywords that can be used to find these features with search.
-You can access the full name of a feature on the Features board or insight linking popup by hovering over it.
+Still, even names that get truncated in some parts of the UI may allow you to include more keywords that can be used to find these features with a search.
+You can access the full name of a feature on the Features board or insight-linking popup by hovering over it.

 Examples of how feature names appear in the UI

 The feature details side pane shows only the first two lines of a feature's name by default (~85 characters).
 The example below contains 55 characters.

 And the Features board itself, when the left column is resized to full width, shows about 85 characters.
 (The example below is 55 characters long.)